fgadaleta/worldofpiggy.github.io/_posts/2012-11-05-global-analysis-local-analysis.md

 dream (and had to kick a sandwich to realise that I was not).

-Check out [this paper](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0033110 "PlosONE Global analysis through local computation" ) by Laura Trotta and convince yourself that it is true, under the assumption of hyperbolic systems and non-null eigenvalues.
+Check out [this paper](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0033110 "PlosONE Global analysis through local computation" ) and convince yourself that it is true, under the assumption of hyperbolic systems and non-null eigenvalues.